Online PD Courses for teachers in Nevada (NV)

 Renewals for all standard and professional licenses (excludes retirees) issued on or after July 1, 2019, requirements may be completed utilizing::

 - 15 renewal hours (formally called credits) per year can be earned by:

 - Coursework completed at a regionally accredited college or university

 - Online courses

-How do I contact the Nevada Department of Education?
+How do I contact the NV Department of Education?

 Contact the Nevada Department of Education